© All Rights Reserved Sander938

 The national carrier of Vanuatu is Air Vanuatu and most flights arrive at Bauerfield International Airport (VLI) in the capital Port Vila.
 International destinations with Air Vanuatu include Auckland, Brisbane, Melbourne, Nouméa and Sydney.
-Air Pacific flies to/from Nadi in Fiji and Honiara in the Solomon Islands.
+Fiji Airways flies to/from Nadi in Fiji and Honiara in the Solomon Islands.
 Other airlines serving Port Vila are Aircalin based in New Caledonia and serving Noumea as well, Air New Zealand serving Auckland, and Virgin Australia serving Brisbane.
-Air Pacific is the best way to connect to North America and Japan.
+Fiji Airways is the best way to connect to North America and Japan.

 There are connections from and to Espiritu Santo: Santo-Pekoa International Airport (SON) serves Brisbane and Sydney with Air Vanuatu.